TowneSquare/TowneSpace-contract/README.md

     ```
 2. Mint a token:
     - Tokens are minted using the `mint_token_internal` function, which is defined in the `core.move` module, and built on top of the `aptos-object-token/token.move`.
-    - The minting function returns a `ConstructorRef` which is used later to generate references.
     ```rust
     // core.move
     public fun mint_token_internal<T>(